seedstack/io-addon/custom-renderers.md

 ---

 If available renderers don't fit your needs, the IO add-on provides an SPI to register your custom renderers.
-There are three options to provide your own renderer: static template, dynamic template or without template.
+There are three options to provide your own renderer: static template, dynamic template or without template.<!--more-->

 # Static template